Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: ZSP's Detailed Results Analysis

-We analyze the confusion matrix for ZSP on Binary (Figure \ref{fig:confusion matrix on plv binary}) and Quadcode (Figure \ref{fig:confusion matrix on plv quadcode}), where horizontal and vertical dimensions refer to predicted and judged labels, respectively.
-The result shows that ZSP perfectly classifies almost all contexts, with a slight degradation in modality classification (i.e., verbal vs. material).
+We examined the confusion matrix for ZSP on Binary (Figure \ref{fig:confusion matrix on plv binary}), Quadcode (Figure \ref{fig:confusion matrix on plv quadcode}), and Rootcode (Figure \ref{fig:confusion matrix on PLV Rootcode}) classifications.
+The results show that ZSP perfectly classifies most contexts, with a slight degradation in differentiating mode (verbal vs. material).

-We provide a detailed class report for PLV on Quadcode (Table \ref{tab:plv quadcode class report}) and Rootcode (Table \ref{tab:plv rootcode class report}).
-ZSP beats UP in every metric.
-Up's only competitive metric is the precision of the Verb-Conflict class (85.5\%).
-Yet, the low recall harms the final F1 score, which indicates how PLM's generalized knowledge outperforms the inflexible pattern-matching methods.
-We also observe a trade-off of using overrides from Level 2 to Level 3.
-For example, the recall scores are improved in Material-Conflict but reduced in Verbal-Conflict.
-Yet, Level 3 improves the overall F1 scores significantly.
-Table \ref{tab:plv rootcode class report} is consistent with the confusion matrix (Figure \ref{fig:confusion matrix on PLV Rootcode}).
+In-depth class reports for PLV on Quadcode (Table \ref{tab:plv quadcode class report}) and Rootcode (Table \ref{tab:plv rootcode class report}) reveal that ZSP outperforms UP in nearly all metrics, except in the precision of the Verb-Conflict class (85.5\%).
+However, UP's lower recall impacts its overall F1 score, showcasing the superiority of PLM's generalized knowledge over rigid pattern-matching approaches.
+Additionally, we noticed a performance trade-off when using overrides from Level 2 to Level 3.
+For instance, recall improves in Material-Conflict but decreases in Verbal-Conflict.
+Nevertheless, Level 3 significantly enhances overall F1 scores.